 IMPORTANT TEXTS ONLINE

-- Classical Rhetoric e-texts (via the ISHR)
+- Classical Rhetoric e-texts (via the ISHR’s excellent resources page)

 - “The Concept of Argument” (Chapter 7 of Hamblin’s Fallacies)